yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

     }
     ```

-6. For each carrier-level record attached to a bibliographic record:
+5. For each holdings \(carrier-level\) record attached to a bibliographic record:

     -   If the base class derived from the supertype is `LinguisticObject` or `VisualItem`:
         -   If the MFHD `852b` is `yulint` or `yulintx`, generate a JSON-LD document with a base class of `DigitalObject`.
         -   Else, generate a JSON-LD document with a base class of `HumanMadeObject`.
     -   If the base class derived from the supertype is `Set`, generate an embedded `Set → members_exemplified_by → HumanMadeObject` resource to record carrier-level information.
-7. If the supertype of the resource corresponding to the bibliographic record has a base class of `LinguisticObject` or `VisualItem`, then `HumanMadeObject` carriers must point to the content-level resource using the `carries` property for `LinguisticObject` resources or the `shows` property for `VisualItem` resources.
+6. If the supertype of the resource corresponding to the bibliographic record has a base class of `LinguisticObject` or `VisualItem`, then `HumanMadeObject` carriers must point to the content-level resource using the `carries` property for `LinguisticObject` resources or the `shows` property for `VisualItem` resources.
 For `DigitalObject` carriers, the corresponding properties are `digitally_carries` and `digitally_shows`.

-8. If the supertype of the resource corresponding to the bibliographic record has a base class of `Set` \(for archival records or kits\), then the `HumanMadeObject` carrier is **not** modeled as a separate resource, but rather embedded within the `Set` resource using the property `members_exemplified_by`.
+7. If the supertype of the resource corresponding to the bibliographic record has a base class of `Set` \(for archival records or kits\), then the `HumanMadeObject` carrier is **not** modeled as a separate resource, but rather embedded within the `Set` resource using the property `members_exemplified_by`.

 **Note:** These examples are meant to illustrate the content/carrier distinction and do not necessarily represent complete JSON-LD documents.